scrive/elm-challenge/task-tags.md

-# Task - Settings
+# Task - Tags

 ## Instructions

-Your task is to implement a form for Settings part of User group data.
+Your task is to implement a form for Tags part of User group data.

 Feel free to use any package or technique you are used to or you would like to try out.